 5 - 6 medium potatoes (about 3/4 pound, peeled, and finely grated)

 1 tsp.
 Clabber Girl Baking Powder

 Oil for pan

-Preheat oven to 350° F. Drizzle 2 - 4 tablespoons vegetable oil in a 9-inch springform layer pan or similar ovenproof casserole.
+Preheat oven to 350 degrees F. Drizzle 2 - 4 tbsp. vegetable oil in a 9-inch spring form layer pan or similar ovenproof casserole.
 Set aside.

-Place in oven, reducing temperature to 325° F. and bake until nicely browned all over, about 50-60 minutes.
+Place in oven, reducing temperature to 325 degrees F. and bake until nicely browned all over, about 50 to 60 minutes.
 Take out a small portion to see if it is baked through (potatoes will be cooked through).

 Remove from oven.
 Serve hot, warm, or cold.
 Refrigerate leftovers.